Joseph McCann (criminal): Sexual offences and manhunt, April–May 2019

 On 21 April 2019, McCann abducted and raped a 21-year-old woman in Watford, Hertfordshire.
-The abduction took place at 3.30am, when she was walking home from a night out; McCann forced her into his car at knife-point.
+The abduction took place at 3:30 am, when she was walking home from a night out; McCann forced her into his car at knife-point.
 He then took her to a house, raped her and released her that morning.
 Hertfordshire Police identified McCann that day and added him to the national police computer.
 Police, however, were unable to trace him and, just after midnight on 25 April, he abducted a 25-year-old woman in Walthamstow in north-east London, dragging her into his car; he raped and sexually assaulted her over a 14-hour period.
 She was still in his car when he abducted another woman (aged 21) in Edgware in north London.
 He attacked her as well.
 McCann drove to Watford with them in his car; there, he attempted to book into a hotel before one of the women hit him with a glass bottle, allowing them both to escape.
 The Metropolitan Police did not link these later two attacks with the earlier one until 28 April.
 A manhunt followed as police released his name and offered a £20,000 reward for information but he managed to evade police, who suspect that he was sheltered by a "support network" across the country.

-On 5 May, he met a woman at a bar in Greater Manchester and convinced her to allow him into her home; there, he tied her up and raped her 17-year-old daughter and 11-year-old son at around 8am.
-The daughter managed to flee the house, jumping from a first-floor window, and alerted neighbours.
+On 5 May, he met a woman at a bar in Greater Manchester and convinced her to allow him into her home; there, he tied her up and raped her 17-year-old daughter and 11-year-old son at around 8:00 am.
+The daughter managed to flee the house, jumping from an upstairs window, and alerted neighbours.
 As McCann fled, the son untied his mother.
-At 1.30pm, McCann (in his car) abducted a 71-year-old woman outside a supermarket and subsequently raped her; while still holding her, he abducted and sexually assaulted a 13-year-old girl.
+At 1:30 pm, McCann abducted a 71-year-old woman outside a supermarket and subsequently raped her; while still holding her, he abducted and sexually assaulted a 13-year-old girl.
 They escaped at Knutsford Services that evening.
-McCann then drove to Congleton in Cheshire, where, on the same day at 6.30pm, he abducted two 14-year-old girls and threatened to kill them.
+McCann then drove to Congleton in Cheshire, where, on the same day at 6:30 pm, he abducted two 14-year-old girls and threatened to kill them.
 He was spotted by police, who gave chase; in the pursuit, McCann crashed his car and fled on foot, leaving the girls unharmed.
 He caught a taxi, but the police noticed him at a road block near Congleton.
-He fled from the vehicle on foot; police caught up with him and he was discovered hiding up a tree down a country lane at around 3am on 6 May.
+He fled from the vehicle on foot; police caught up with him and he was discovered hiding up a tree down a country lane at around 3:00 am on 6 May.
 He was then arrested and detained.